sanjaydeveloper-001/Personal-Vault/README.md

-# 🔐 VaultNotes – Sovereign Digital Vault
+# 🔐 VaultNotes – Digital Vault

 > Your encrypted sanctuary for notes, links & files — with zero email friction, per-item passwords, and permanent shareable links.